Honey Lips👄

 One way to take a precautionary measure before even getting dressed in the morning is to apply a body oil with essential oils on your arms, legs, and stomach.
 To make a body oil, you just need a base oil or a mix of base oils such as sweet almond oil, grapeseed oil, or jojoba oil, and add whichever essential oils you want to wear.
 Almost any essential oil or blend of essential oils will deter bugs, but especially good picks are lavender, peppermint, thyme, and lemongrass.
 You will want there to be 5-7 drops of essential oils per 1 teaspoon of base oil.
 (There are 6 teaspoons in an ounce, so aim for 30-42 drops of essential oils per ounce.)
 Make sure to shake the mixture before blending, and allow time for the oil to dry before putting your clothes on for the day to avoid oil stains.
 This can be reapplied throughout the day, but it is probably easier to make a spray for day time reapplication.

-To make a bug spray, add essential oils to distilled water in a spray bottle (preferably dark glass) in the same proportion as above, 5-7 drops of essential oils per teaspoon of distilled water.
+To make a bug spray, add essential oils to distilled water with at least a teaspoon of vodka, or use witch hazel instead, in a spray bottle (preferably dark glass) in the same proportion as above, 5-7 drops of essential oils per teaspoon of distilled water.
 You can spray this as often as needed on yourself throughout the day and it will help deter bugs and also provide a nice little scent pick-me-up when you do so.
 Again, any essential oils will be helpful, but the ones mentioned above would be a great place to start.
 Of course, citronella is always an option too.

 4573EC2A-90F2-4FA1-AEC9-5A5BAE907BA21.jpg